 The Committee comprises those Directors considered to be independent by the Board.
 The Chairman of the Board is not a member of the Committee but attends meetings by invitation.
-Attendance by each Director is shown in the table on page 48.
+The Committee met twice during the year and attendance by each Director is shown in the table on page 53.
 The Board has taken note of the requirements that the Committee as a whole should have competence relevant to the sector in which the Company operates and that at least one member of the Committee should have recent and relevant financial experience.
-The Committee is satisfied that the Committee is properly constituted in both respects.
+The Committee is satisfied that it is properly constituted in both respects.
 I was appointed Chairman of the Committee in 2016 and am a Fellow of the Institute of Chartered Accountants in England and Wales, I am also the Chairman of the Audit Committee of one other public company; the other Committee members have a combination of financial, investment and other relevant experience gained throughout their careers.